 Every private network has a perimeter around it.
 It’s the secure boundary between networks, for instance, your company’s private intranet and the ‘public’ internet.

-Your Managed Service Provider (MSP) or at times the internal IT department, deploys systems that keep your network secure from outside threats from the public web.
+Your network support company, or Managed IT Service Provider (MSP) or internal IT department, deploys systems that keep your network secure from outside threats from the public web.
 These threats include hacking attempts, malware, ransomware, and others trying to infiltrate the network.

 There are a few components of a network perimeter including: